gbinal/gbinal.github.com/pages/smart-speaker.md

 * Some good ways to subscribe to hear about new skills is with the [Amazon newsletter](https://smile.amazon.com/gp/gss/detail/42015080),

 [alexaskillstore.com](https://www.alexaskillstore.com) _([subscribe](http://smswithmolly.us13.list-manage1.com/subscribe?u=08c5c395bfdc2457be5e4c2b4&id=e95ca4458c))_,

+* Searching online will return any number of larger lists of commands to help you find more commands.
+Some are [here](https://www.cnet.com/how-to/the-complete-list-of-alexa-commands/), ...

 ## Which Devices Are Out There?